flowersinthesand/portal-java/javascript/README.md

 ```

 ### Loading resources
-By default, resources are located in `javascripts/` directory.
-These files should be loaded earlier than files which uses `portal`.
+Resources are located in `javascripts/` directory.
+These scripts should be loaded earlier than scripts that use `portal` object.

 ```html
 <script src="javascripts/portal-1.x.js"></script>